 Since 1997, the modalities of the Assistance Group's work had increasingly come to be defined by the security environment.
-For years, Chechnya had been a highrisk area, especially for foreigners not protected by the restraints that societal traditions impose on Chechens, including the clan system and the blood vengeance code.
-In addition to criminal hostage-taking, there was the constant danger of politically-motivated assassinations, such as the murder of six Red Cross expatriate employees at Novye Atagi in December 1996, and the abductions in October 1998 ot three British nationals and one New Zealander whose severed heads were found 8 December 1998.
-During 1998, the security situation in Chechnya had deteriorated to an extent which made it progressively more difficult for the Assistance Group to perform its tasks in a meaningful way while at the same time observing acceptable standards of safety for its own personnel.
-Against the backdrop of ever-worsening socio-economic conditions, crime and unrest acquired endemic proportions.
-The political unrest was intermingled with militant religious fanaticism, organized crime and a general break-down of law and order, manifesting itself in ever more frequent outbursts of violence, assassination attempts and other acts of terrorism.
-In particular, hostage-taking and abductions for ransom money saw a sharp rise and became an all-pervasive evil not only in Chechnya itself but also spilling over into adjoining regions.
-Hostages were held under miserable conditions, they were widely exploited as slave labourers, and were frequently traded between the criminal groups (including quasi-political organizations and their armed formations) as income-generating commodities.
-Expatriates, especially those representing organizations believed to be capable of raising huge amounts of ransom money, became prime targets for perpetrators of kidnappings.
-Hence, virtually all international institutions left the region, terminating their previous activities or, at best, leaving it to their local sub-agencies or partners to carry on.
-Thus the OSCE Assistance Group - being the only remaining international body with a representation in Chechnya - had gradually come to be regarded as an increasingly vulnerable and likely target for a possible onslaught by malevolent forces.
+For years, Chechnya had been a high-risk area, especially for foreigners not protected by the restraints that societal traditions impose on Chechens, including the clan system and the blood vengeance code.
+In addition to criminal hostage-taking, there was the constant danger of politically motivated assassinations, such as the murder of six Red Cross expatriate employees at Novye Atagi in December 1996, and the abductions in October 1998 of three British nationals and one New Zealander, whose severed heads were found on 8 December 1998.
+During 1998, the security situation in Chechnya had deteriorated to an extent which made it progressively more difficult for the Assistance Group to perform its tasks in a meaningful way, while at the same time observing acceptable standards of safety for its own personnel.
+Against the backdrop of ever-worsening socio-economic conditions, crime and unrest reached epidemic proportions.
+The political unrest was intermingled with militant religious fanaticism, organised crime and a general break-down of law and order, manifesting itself in ever more frequent outbursts of violence, assassination attempts and other acts of terrorism.
+In particular, hostage-taking and abductions for ransom money rose sharply and became an all-pervasive evil not only in Chechnya itself, but also in adjoining regions.
+Hostages were held under unbearable conditions: they were widely exploited as slave labourers, and were frequently traded between criminal groups (including quasi-political organisations and their armed formations) as income-generating commodities.
+Expatriates - especially those representing organisations believed to be capable of raising large amounts of ransom money - became prime targets for the perpetrators of kidnappings.
+Therefore, virtually all international institutions left the region, terminating their previous activities or, at best, leaving it to their local subagencies or partners to carry on.
+Thus the OSCE Assistance Group - being the only remaining international body with a representation in Chechnya - gradually came to be regarded as an increasingly vulnerable and likely target for a possible onslaught by malevolent forces.
+(The term 'malevolent forces', as used in this context, would apply as a general description of groups engaged in the various acts of lawlessness and violence as described above, including intra-Chechen violence, as well as groups with a hostile attitude towards the presence of institutions perceived as pro-Russian or 'Western'.
+Such groups also included the more extremist fringes of the separatist movement, with their unhealthy intermixture of organised crime, ultra-nationalism and militant Islamism - the latter with links to the external terrorist networks of the Taliban and al-Oaeda).

 Extensive security measures notwithstanding, the Assistance Group was forced four times during 1998 to evacuate its expatriate staff from Grozny to Moscow.
-The last such evacuation, commencing on 16 December 1998, was subsequently - by decision of the OSCE Chairman-in-Office10 - prolonged repeatedly in view of the further deteriorating security situation.
-In order to ensure the continuity and regularity of the Group's on-the-spot operations, working visits to Grozny by members of the Assistance Group were made three times during January-March 1999.11 Events in early March 1999 gave evidence of a further grave deterioration of the overall security environment, and later developments only confirmed this unfortunate trend, with the Interior Minister of the Russian Federation in May issuing a general warning to any outsider staying or travelling in Northern Caucasus, as nobody was in a position to guarantee the safety of anyone against the threat of abduction.
+The last such evacuation, commencing on 16 December 1998, was subsequently - by decision of the OSCE chairman-in-office - extended repeatedly in view of the further deteriorating security situation.
+In order to ensure the continuity and regularity of the Group's on-the-spot operations, working visits to Grozny by members of the Assistance Group were made three times during January to March 1999.
+Events in early March 1999 gave evidence of a further grave deterioration of the overall security environment, and later developments only confirmed this unfortunate trend, with the Interior Minister of the Russian Federation in May issuing a general warning to any outsider staying or travelling in Northern Caucasus, as it was impossible to guarantee anyone's safety against the threat of abduction.